tomkwok/svgasm/README.md

 - `svgasm -d 2 -i 5 -e 0 -o animation.svg input1.svg input2.svg input3.svg`
 Generates output *animation.svg* from *input1.svg*, *input2.svg* and *input3.svg* that animates with a delay of 2 seconds per frame, iterates 5 times, and stops at the first frame in the last iteration.
 - `svgasm -d 1/30 -l '' frame*.png > animation.svg`
 Generates output *animation.svg* from wild card *frame\*.png* (in alphabetical order) that animates with 30 frames per second, iterates infinitely, and with loading text turned off.
-The default tracer command (*potrace*) is used.
-- `svgasm animation.gif > animation.svg`
+- `svgasm animation1.gif animation2.gif > animation.svg`
-Generates output *animation.svg* from *animation.gif* that animates with the same speed and iteration count.
+Generates output *animation.svg* from *animation1.gif* and *animation2.gif* that animates with the same time delay as the first GIF file.

 ## Output examples